LES Kindergarten Kickoff

 What’s Small Group Day?

 Small Group Day is a day when Kindergarteners come to school and get introduced to their teacher, some of their classmates, and the building.
 Half of the class (or a small group) will attend each day so that students can ease into the transition of school.
-This year’s Small Group Days will be Tuesday, August 10th and Wednesday, August 11th.
+This year’s Small Group Days will be Tuesday, August 9th and Wednesday, August 10th.
 Your student will only attend one of those days.
-You will select a Small Group Day after Kindergarten screening.
+You will select a Small Group Day once your child is assigned a teacher.
 This year’s Small Group Days will begin at 9:00 AM and dismiss at 1:00 PM.
 Bus transportation is not available on these days.
 Students will eat lunch while at school.
 Please either send lunch money or a cold lunch from home for your student on that day.

 What school supplies do we need?